NyaDanilusNya/DanilusVM/README.md

 ---

-`computer` - interface for working with a virtual machine (computer)
+`computer` - interface for working with the virtual machine (computer)

 `computer.gettotal() -> number` - returns the total amount of RAM